Develop apps by using Visual Studio 2013

 - Packaging.
 Set properties that identify and describe your package when it is deployed.

-For more info about the app manifest settings, see Manifest Designer.
+For more info about the app manifest settings, see Configure an app package by using the manifest designer.

 To open the Manifest Designer, double-click the package.appxmanifest file in Solution Explorer, or right-click the file and click View Designer.